-9 The volume capacity of borehole disposal facilities to receive conditioned radioactive waste is limited by the diameter and length of borehole in host rocks suitable for safe disposal-see main text; the term 'small volumes' here refers to volumes that are significantly less than the thousands to hundreds of thousands of cubic meters of waste that are disposed of in near surface disposal facilities.
-It cannot necessarily be assumed that radioactive waste created as a result of an accident with disused sealed radioactive sources, such as the accident that occurred at the Goiânia in Brazil and which generated approximately 3,500 m3 of radioactive waste Ref.
-[12], could be disposed of by borehole disposal.
+&lt;sup>9 The volume capacity of borehole disposal facilities to receive conditioned radioactive waste is limited by the diameter and length of borehole in host rocks suitable for safe disposal - see main text; the term 'small volumes' here refers to volumes that are significantly less than the thousands to hundreds of thousands of cubic meters of

-combination with appropriate facility siting (see paras 6.14 to 6.21 and Appendix I) and disposal of waste at sufficient depth (see paras 4.33 to 4.37), a small footprint should make it improbable that radioactive waste disposed of in a borehole would be affected by inadvertent human intrusion or other potential causes of the waste returning to the surface.

-2.11.
-This safety guide focusses on a concept for borehole disposal that was developed for the disposal of disused sealed radioactive sources in States that do not have extensive nuclear power programmes or large radioactive waste disposal programmes and that involves the use of widely available drilling technology; this concept differs from some other borehole disposal concepts (see para 2.26 and Annex I).
-The concept for borehole disposal on which this safety guide focusses is described in the following subsection - more detail is provided in Refs.
+- 2.10.
+The operating organization should optimize the design a borehole disposal facility so that in combination with appropriate facility siting (see paras 6.16 to 6.23 and Appendix I) and disposal of waste at sufficient depth, it is improbable that radioactive waste disposed of in a borehole would be affected by inadvertent human intrusion or other potential causes of the waste returning to the surface. - 2.11.
+This safety guide focusses on the disposal of disused sealed radioactive sources and describes a concept that involves one or more vertical boreholes drilled using widely available drilling technology; this concept differs from some other borehole disposal concepts (see para.
+2.26 and Annex I).
+The concept for borehole disposal on which this safety guide focusses is described in the following subsection more detail is provided in Refs.
 [14], [15] and [16] and the safety of the concept is considered in Refs.
 [17] and [18].